Nicoinuggi/Portfolio/sap-automation-python/README.md

 # Automating SAP Data Pipelines with Python and Power BI

 ## Description
 This project automates the extraction of data from SAP, processes the data using pandas, visualizes it in Power BI, and automates the entire workflow using a batch file with Windos Task Scheduler or Apache Airflow.
+For compliance reasons, specific case examples are not included; instead, a general template is provided for users to adapt to their specific needs.
+This ensures that sensitive data and particular information remain confidential while following best practices for data security.

 ## Technologies Used
 - **Python**